ankane/shorts/Securing-Database-Traffic.md

 Once connected, you should see an `SSL connection` line before the first prompt.

-There’s also an extention you can use to confirm for non-`psql` connections.
+There’s also an extension you can use (useful for non-`psql` connections).

 ```sql
 CREATE EXTENSION IF NOT EXISTS sslinfo;